Chinese dragon: Classical era

+Dragons were varyingly thought to be able to control and embody various natural elements in their "mythic form" such as "water, air, earth, fire, light, wind, storm, [and] electricity".
+Some dragons who were able to breathe fire were thought to be exiled from tiān and banished to Earth.

 Nine sons of the dragon

 Several Ming dynasty texts list what were claimed as the Nine Offspring of the Dragon (龍生九子), and subsequently these feature prominently in popular Chinese stories and writings.
 The scholar Xie Zhaozhe (1567–1624) in his work Wu Za Zu Wuzazu (c.
-1592) gives the following listing, as rendered by M.W. de Visser:
+1592) gives the following listing, as rendered by M. W. de Visser:

 A well-known work of the end of the sixteenth century, the Wuzazu 五雜俎, informs us about the nine different young of the dragon, whose shapes are used as ornaments according to their nature.